TurnpikeWarrior/FlaskDemo/readme.md

 4. `python test app.py` to ensure that it is working

-5. `gunicorn app:app`
+5. Type `gunicorn app:app` in terminal to ensure that it is working

-6. Create Heroku app
+6a.
+Create Heroku app

-7a.
+6b.
 Select GitHub in Deployment Method
-7b.
+6c.
 App connected to GitHub
-7c.
+6d.
 Automatic deploys
-7d.
+6e.
 Manual deploy